SitrakaIT/NetCore.Rd/README.md

   - Importance of using IQueryable than IEnumerable in some cases.
   - Best practice for WebAPI return

-It relies on services oriented architecture (SOA) including (Core, Business, Repository, Data) and Web Infrastructure (Web).
+It relies on multi-tier architecture including (Core, Business, Repository, Data) and Web Infrastructure (Web).

 Clone repository, and after in NetCore.Rd.Web folder change your specific connectionstring database at appsettings.json file.
 Open CLI at the same folder and run the following commands :